 Students are expected to complete all requirements for graduation in order to earn a Bachelor’s degree from the College of General Studies.
 Course substitutions may be approved only in rare and extraordinary circumstances.
 Please review the information in the following sections to familiarize yourself with our guidelines for requesting course substitutions and to access the CGS Course Substitution Online Form.

 College of General Studies (CGS) students may get credit for courses taken elsewhere in the summer if the student:

 - is in good academic standing (cumulative GPA at least 2.0).

-- obtains written approval from the College of General Studies Advising Office prior to enrolling.
+- obtains written approval from the Office of the Associate Dean before enrolling.

-- cannot be repeats of any courses taken at Pitt.
+- cannot be a repeat of a course taken at Pitt

 - Students who will have earned 90 or more credits by the end of the spring term may not takecourses at any other four-year institutions.

-Complete the CGS Summer Course Pre-Approval Online Form and attach a course description attached for each course you are interested in taking.
+Complete the CGS Summer Course Pre-Approval Online Form and attach a course description for each course you are interested in taking.
 If you have declared a major/certificate and you wish to have a course count toward a requirement, you must upload a copy of an email exchange with your advisor in which you are given permission.
 You will be notified by your Pitt email following our review.

 Studying Abroad During Your Senior Year

 If you wish to study abroad during your senior year, you need to obtain further approval.
 Complete the CGS Study Abroad Approval Form (PDF) after you have discussed your intentions to study abroad with your CGS advisor.